 A Learning Management System that connects faculty and students in a secure environment for the administration, documentation, tracking, and reporting of online and component courses.
 Faculty are able to post class materials/content, administer test online, provide feedback, facilitate interaction among students, and post grades for students to view.
 For more information about the system, visit the support page for Blackboard.

 Web-enable BPP/FAMIS system provided by TAMU.
 You can get limited account information through this system, but you cannot perform extended functions such as with FAMIS.
-You can access Canopy here.
+Access Canopy.

 A content management system we use to build and publish webpages on the Tarleton website.
 For tutorials and other information about the system, visit the CMS Tutorial Site.